-The last week has seen white nationalist violence in Charlottesville and a surge of proposed and actual hate gatherings in other American cities.
-The Trump-Pence administration has validated the goodness of these marchers.
-The Trump-Pence administration has also announced an escalation of US involvement in Afghanistan.
-The Peace and Justice Action League would like to take a moment to reflect on where we are and why, to reflect on how we can best move forward together.
+In August, white nationalist violence in Charlottesville and a surge of proposed and actual hate gatherings in other American cities put the rise of organized white supremacist groups on front pages around the country, with the Trump-Pence administration validating the goodness of these marchers.
+The Trump-Pence administration also announced an escalation of US involvement in Afghanistan.
+In response, in our PJALS community we reflected on where we are and why, to see how we can best move forward together.

 Our core strength, and the reason our Peace & Justice Action League community is 42 years old in Spokane, Washington, is that we are united in our commitment to our mission and our approach – to engage everyday people to build a just and nonviolent world through consciously nonviolent community organizing and grassroots leadership development.
 We are open, welcoming and non-dogmatic.
 Our PJALS community includes moderates, progressives, anarchists, socialists, and folks in between and beyond; people working to reform systems and institutions from within as well as people dedicated to broader societal transformation.

 We created our Values and Commitment Statement to express what unites us: